Almikefred/DegenGame/README.md

 - **Burning**: Token holders can burn their tokens, removing them from circulation.
 - **Transfer Tokens**: Token holders can transfer tokens to other addresses.
 - **Redeem Tokens**: Token holders can redeem tokens for specific items or privileges.
+- **uint2Str**: Is a helper function that helps converts uint to string

 ## Functions